Swift Title Loan

 The charge is figured on your original loan amount, not the shrinking balance, so you owe the same amount each 30-day period until you pay in full.

-Tennessee allows title pledge lenders to charge up to about 264% a year, which is far higher than what Swift Title Loans charges, since Swift Title Loans charges far less than that, and your exact rate depends on your vehicle, loan amount, and term.
+Tennessee allows title pledge lenders to charge up to about 264% a year.
+Swift Title Loans charges far less than that, and your exact rate depends on your vehicle, loan amount, and term.

 It is worth comparing offers from different lenders and borrowing only what you need to keep your costs down.